How to Identify Mold vs. Not Mold on Kombucha & What To Do Next

 Now, just because it is not moldy, that doesn’t mean your SCOBY will form in a perfect smooth pancake.
 The shape and color of your newly growing cultures is not necessarily indicative of the quality of your brew.
 Odd looking cultures can make a fantastic tasting kombucha, and great looking ones can fail.

 Depending on many factors, SCOBY formation can be quite unusual looking yet completely normal.
 Sort of like people.
 (Kombucha and people are very similar in many ways.
 Don’t get me started.)

 To the untrained eye, these odd looking formations can seem startling at first, but over time, they become the familiar process of new SCOBY growth.
-This is why I instruct newbies not to look at or disturb their Kombucha for at least 7 days.
+This is why we instruct newbies not to look at or disturb their Kombucha for at least 7 days.

-Why does Kombucha mold occur in the first place?
+Why does Kombucha Mold occur in the first place?

 To better understand, let’s review the brewing process.
 The standard recipe for Kombucha calls for a 90% nutrient solution of sweet tea and 10% Mature KT starter liquid.
 That starter liquid is the key to protecting the culture from mold.